 Each candidate for a degree or certificate must file a formal application with the Office of the Registrar.
 The deadline for application is the end of the schedule adjustment period for the semester in which the student plans to graduate, or at the end of the first week of the second summer session for August degrees.

-Summa cum laude, magna cum laude and cum laude are the highest commencement honors that the University bestows for sustained excellence in scholarship.
-They are awarded to the top 10% of all students graduating in each college over the course of a year.
-Summa cum laude is awarded to students with a GPA equal to the highest two percent of all college graduates over the past three terms, magna cum laude to the next highest three percent, and cum laude to the following five percent.
-To be eligible for this recognition, at least 60 semester hours must be earned at the university or at a program in which credit earned is counted as
+Summa cum laude, magna cum laude and cum laude are the highest Latin honors that the University bestows for sustained excellence in scholarship.
+They are awarded to the top 10% of all students graduating in each College or School.
+Summa cum laude is awarded to students with a GPA equal to or greater than the highest two percent of GPAs from the specific College or School averaged over the previous academic year, magna cum laude to the next highest three percent, and cum laude to the following five percent.
+To be eligible for this recognition, at least 60 semester hours must be earned at the University or at a program in which credit earned is counted as

 Election to Phi Beta Kappa